elliotjharper/ergogen/split-tkl/diary.md

     - board outer spacing offset 1mm
     - board outer wall thickness offset 1.5mm
     - hole r = 2.2 works for the m2 screws to self tap

+- controller sizes
+    - row spacings are inclusive (6 pins = one row in pin 1, other row in pin 6)
+    - pi pico = 8
+    - blackpill = 7